 The trade mark right grants the proprietor the exclusive right to use the trade mark for the purpose of identification of the goods or services for which it is claimed and to dispose of that trade mark (for example, by sale, pledging or licensing).

 The trade mark right arises, on the basis of an application for registration, upon the deposit of the trade mark and its entry onto the register of trade marks kept at the Office of Economic Affairs (Amt für Volkswirtschafi).
 Registration is made in accordance with the Nice Agreement Concerning the International Classification of Goods and Services for the Purposes of the Registration of Marks.
 Currently there are 45 classes.

 Having ratified the Madrid Agreement concerning the International Registration of Marks and the Protocol relating thereto, Liechtenstein is a state party to the Madrid System.
-Accordingly, a batch of trade marks can be obtained through mediation of the Office of Economic Affairs at International level, which has the same effect as the relevant national registration in each of the contracting states designated by the applicant.
+Accordingly, a batch of trade marks can be obtained through mediation of the Office of Economic Affairs at an international level, which has the same effect as the relevant national registration in each of the contracting states designated by the applicant.
 Vice versa, international registration with protective effect for Liechtenstein has the same effect as deposit and registration in Liechtenstein.